 On December 1, 2011, Scott Milanovich was named the 42nd head coach of the Toronto Argonauts Football Club.
 As one of the youngest and brightest coaches in the Canadian Football League, Milanovich was named the CFL Coach of the Year after leading the Argonauts to the 100th Grey Cup championship during his first season.
 At 39 years old, he enters his fourth year as head coach of the Argos, and has already served five seasons with the Montreal Alouettes, one season with the Calgary Stampeders and three years in the NFL Europe ranks.

-Milanovich has re-energized the Argos’ offence and helped to inject new life into the QB Ricky Ray who has since set and surpassed multiple team and league records and in 2013 was named East Division Most Outstanding Player for the first time in his career.
+Milanovich has re-energized the Argos’ offence and helped to inject new life into QB Ricky Ray who has since set and surpassed multiple team and league records and in 2013 was named East Division Most Outstanding Player for the first time in his career.
 In 2012, WR/KR Chad Owens became the first Argos player since 1998 to lead the league in receiving en route to being named the CFL’s Most Outstanding Player.
-The Double Blue scored more than 400 points for the first time since 2007 as they charged to a second place finish in the CFL East Division and hosted the Eastern Final at Rogers Centre.
-In 2012, his team finished in second place in the division and went on to win the 100th Grey Cup championship played in Toronto and then he capped the season by being named 2012 CFL Coach of the Year.
+The Double Blue scored more than 500 points in 2013, for the first time since 1998, as they charged to a first place finish in the CFL East Division and hosted the Eastern Final at Rogers Centre.
+In 2012, his team finished in second place in the division and went on to win the 100th Grey Cup championship played in Toronto.
+He capped his incredible debut by being named 2012 CFL Coach of the Year.

 Milanovich was the Offensive Coordinator and Assistant Head Coach for the Alouettes’ and the offence flourished.
 His team scored more than 600 points in successive seasons and quarterback Anthony Calvillo took home two CFL Most Outstanding Player awards.
 During his tenure, the Als appeared in three straight Grey Cup games, winning in 2009 and 2010, and developed an array of offensive players including league all-stars RB Brandon Whitaker and WR Jamel Richardson.